AlexGaspar/docker-fbctf/README.md

 Dockerfile to build a [facebook CTF](https://github.com/facebook/fbctf) container image.

 # Work in progress

 To be done :
- * Provisioning mysql
  * run on port 443?
-(Do we really want the container to take care of the SSL termination?)
+(Do we really want the container to take care of the SSL termination?
+Sessions won't work if we don't use SSL though)

 # Quick Start